Berchant/multi-user-chat-application/README.md

 Installation:

+1.)
 Just run this application on  a local PHP server and MySQL server depending on your OS.

+2.)
+One needs to understand the concepts of file reading and writing that's about it.

 -----------------------------